mattiaivaldi/TRACKS/README.md

 _a_ = verbose mode ON/OFF
 _b_ = multiple scattering ON/OFF
 _c_ = noise ON/OFF
 must be 1 or 0 and _d_ is the (integer) number of collisions you want to generate.
+The output is a file _

 -_reconstruction under development_-